 Waste is a major issue for card manufacturers, and it can occur at any point in the production process as a consequence of over-processing, punching skeletons, printing defects, or lamination imperfections.
 Handling waste can often be a part of a larger push towards sustainable manufacturing practices that consumers increasingly demand.
 Reducing scrap makes good business sense from every angle.

 Material Complexity Adding to Manufacturing Complexity

-As a consumer item, credit and debit cards are statement pieces that convey something about the person it was issued to.
-Premium credit cards have long been used to differentiate those that possess these elite status cards with more intricate designs, gold and silver flourishes and heightened security features.
+As a consumer item, credit and debit cards are statement pieces that convey something about the person it was issued.
+Premium credit cards have long been used to differentiate those that possess these elite status cards with more intricate designs, gold and silver flourishes, and heightened security features.

 There has also been a continual drive to push the boundaries of artfulness in card design, making them another indicator of the personality and interests of the holder.

-Innovation is at the heart of this industry from treating the cards as little blank canvases to display artwork or improving security of digital information stored on the cards.
+Innovation is at the heart of this industry, from treating the cards as little blank canvases to displaying artwork or improving the security of digital information stored on the cards.
 This innovation comes with novel materials and processes that need to be monitored and understood in order to predict their impact on the adhesion process.
-Adding in magnetic material, recycled plastics, additional metals, inks and dyes can alter the chemistry of the surface and need to be controlled to maintain consistent performance of all cards.
+Adding in magnetic material, recycled plastics, additional metals, inks, and dyes can alter the chemistry of the surface and need to be controlled to maintain the consistent performance of all cards.